 Assignment 1: Revision

-This document will help you polish the presentation of the papers you submit.
+This document will help you polish the presentation of the essays you submit.
 Inside and outside the University, a classy presentation gets results; a crappy showing gets you dismissed as careless and insignificant.

 For class papers, format your document so that margins are 1" on both sides and no more than an inch and a half at the top and bottom.
 Papers with larger empty spaces are suspect, especially when it is obvious that the student is trying to reach the required paper length through cheesy tactics.
-Opt for 12-point Courier font (or perhaps Helvetica or Bookman, so long as the print style allows for the standard of approximately 25 lines per page and style does not overshadow content).
+Opt for a professional-looking font that allows for the standard of approximately 24 lines per page.
 Spend the time on thinking and writing rather than on the spacial math games.

 Type your name in the upper left-hand corner (or right-hand if the instructor specifies).
 Unless the piece is a long and significant contribution to the field of study, a separate title page before the text of your paper looks, at best, like a pompous waste of paper and, at worst, like a tack-on addendum to a canned piece.
-Underneath your name, single-spaced, type your course and section number; underneath that, type your teacher's name [or, for English 101 or 198, the designation of the writing (the assignment number and the number of the draft or revision, since you have to keep track of the stages of the writing process)], and underneath that, the date the paper is due, or the date of the revision.
+Underneath your name, single-spaced, type your course and section number; underneath that, type your teacher's name [or, for English 298, the designation of the writing (maybe the assignment title and the number of the draft or revision, since you have to keep track of the stages of the writing process)], and underneath that, the date the paper is due, or the date of the revision.

 Press return twice, and center your title.
 Create an engaging title instead of a dutiful one like Paper #1, which just seems begrudging in attitude.
 It may be accented with bolding, but do not underline your own title.